 The Best Noodles For Pho – Essential Guide

 The best noodles for Pho is Banh Pho, also known as thin rice noodles.
-It is also possible to use sweet potato, rice vermicelli glass noodles, and mung bean thread noodles as well as tapioca noodles.
-In terms of soups with noodles, Vietnamese pho has fast become one of North America’s most sought-after food items.
+You can use sweet potato, rice vermicelli glass noodles, and mung bean thread noodles as well as tapioca noodles.
+In terms of soups with noodles, Vietnamese Pho has fast become one of North America’s most sought-after food items.
 It’s not surprising!

-Although pho broth is certainly the main attraction but this soup wouldn’t be the same without the inclusion of delicious chewy, delicious noodles of some sort to absorb this broth, and even the meat and the herbs.
+Although pho broth is certainly the main attraction, this soup wouldn’t be the same without the inclusion of delicious, chewy noodles to absorb the broth, and add to the meat and herbs.

 What Is Pho?

-In its most basic form, it’s a meal consisting of hot soup, rice noodles and beef, however Vietnamese chef have been trying out and adapting with various techniques and ingredients for years.
+In its most basic form, it’s a meal consisting of hot soup, rice noodles and beef, however Vietnamese chefs have been trying out and adapting various techniques and ingredients for years.

-Pho is a Vietnamese dish that was first introduced in northern Vietnam capital city of Hanoi in the late in the 19th century and into early twentieth.
-It has since been introduced across the globe.
+Pho is a Vietnamese dish that was first introduced in northern Vietnam capital city of Hanoi in the late 19th/early 20th century.
+It has since been introduced worldwide.

-Pho made from chicken appears to have first appeared in 1939, in response to the government’s ban on the sale of meat on Fridays and Mondays.
-Since since then, it’s become an extremely popular and delicious variant of the beef pho that is a classic.
+Pho made from chicken first appeared in 1939, in response to the government’s ban on the sale of meat on Fridays and Mondays.
+Since since then, it’s become an extremely popular and delicious variant to the classic beef pho.

-The French are often credited with infusing Beef into their dish.
-This was not commonplace in Vietnam in the early days.
+The French are often credited with including beef in their dish.

 The most popular spices to see in the pho bowl include: